rebremer/azure-miscellaneous-scripts/azure_osm2pgsql/readme.md

-Todo, already really description what stepts to take:
+Todo, already really short description what steps to take:

 1. Create PostgreSQL database on Azure and install the following extensions:
    - DROP SCHEMA public CASCASE